-The Union Budget for 2022-23 is being designed in the context of a substantially different international environment than the preceding decade or so.
+The Union Budget is being designed in the context of a substantially different international environment than the preceding decade or so.
 For the first time in many years, central banks in industrialised nations are being compelled to tighten monetary policy.

 Union Finance Minister Nirmala Sitharaman is expected to introduce the Union Budget 2022-23 on February 1, 2022.
 It should have been highlighted that the government’s primary focus in the previous budget was on health and rural infrastructure development.